philipcp23/js-budet-app/README.md

 - Remove an element from the DOM
 - Make the budget controller interact with the Expense prototype
 - Create forEach function but for nodeLists instead of arrays
+- Use different String methods to manipulate strings
+- Get the current date by using the Date object constructor